 One of the ice cream carts is also supposedly haunted.
 People have reported hearing a woman's voice even though there is no woman around.

-In 1966, a 19-year-old boy tried to sneak into Disneyland for a Grad Night (Every June Disneyland is open overnight for high school graduates).
-Anyway, Thomas Cleveland snuck over a perimeter fence and onto the Monorail track.
+In 1966, a 19-year-old boy tried to sneak into Disneyland for a Grad Night.
+(Every June, Disneyland is open overnight for high school graduates.)
+Thomas Cleveland snuck over a perimeter fence and onto the Monorail track.
 A security guard saw him and tried to warn him to get down, as this was a very dangerous place to be.
-Poor Thomas didn't listen, he just ran away so he wouldn't get in trouble.
-He should have listened because just then he was hit by a monorail train and was dragged 30-40 feet before the train stopped.
+Poor Thomas didn't listen; he just ran away so he wouldn't get in trouble.
+He should have listened, because just then he was hit by a monorail train and dragged 30-40 feet before the train stopped.

-Also, people have reported seeing a man with reddish hair and a red face.
+People have also reported seeing a man with reddish hair and a red face.
 He usually gets into a seat next to a single rider.
 By the time the ride ends, the man has disappeared.
 Supposedly, this is the ghost of a man who died on the ride in the 1970s.
-They call him "Mr. One Way" and he is also sometimes seen in the Cast Member locker rooms in the Space Mountain building.
+They call him "Mr. One Way" and he is also sometimes seen in the cast member locker rooms in the Space Mountain building.

 In 1984, Dolly Young was riding on the Matterhorn, on the Tomorrowland side (there are two tracks that go through the ride, one near Tomorrowland and one near Fantasyland).
 Dolly was alone in the back seat and a child was alone in the front seat.
 In the middle of the ride, Dolly unbuckled herself, supposedly to assist the child in the seat in front of her.
 She stood up just before the dip where the other track crosses over the track she was riding on.
 She hit her head on the bridge and fell onto the track.
 When the next sled came along, Dolly got run over.
 The story is that they had to dismantle the track to dislodge her body.

 Dolly now haunts the Matterhorn.
 Some people say they have seen Dolly.
 I worked on that ride for several years, and I never saw her.
 But I sure did feel her.
-After the ride closes for the day, two people have to "walk the track", one on each side of the mountain.
-You have to walk the ride, starting at the bottom and working your way to the top.
-It is done to look for lost and found items.
-Every time I was (un)lucky enough to get a track walking shift I had an uneasy feeling, like someone was watching me.
-I was always convinced that it was Dolly and so I would often say "hi" to her.
+After the ride closes for the day, two people have to "walk the track," one on each side of the mountain: you walk the ride, starting at the bottom and working your way to the top.
+It is done to look for lost-and-found items.
+Every time I was (un)lucky enough to get a track-walking shift, I had an uneasy feeling, like someone was watching me.
+I was always convinced that it was Dolly, and so I would often say "hi" to her.
 The feeling was always the worst in the big cavern in the middle of the ride, and at Dolly's Dip (the spot where she died).
 In fact, the work lights in the tunnel near Dolly's Dip always seemed to be burned out.
 In six years, I don't think I ever saw those lights working.
 I hated running the track at the end of my shift and I usually tried to get someone else to do it for me.